 Networking in the upper echelons of the job market maintains the basic principles of successful relationships with primary contacts, coworkers, and alma mater connections, but executive level networking also includes maintaining an online identity, attending industry events, and connecting with executive recruiters.

 With an increasingly large number of social media platforms to choose from, the one most tailored to professional networking is LinkedIn.
 With over 500 million users as of April 2017, LinkedIn’s community is the perfect place to network with your connections.
-The key to a good profile is to make it rich in your industry’s keywords, keep a constant stream of conversation with relative media posts, join and participate in relevant groups, and make it look good.
-This positive digital profile will exhibit your expertise, build your reputation as a leader, and make people want to connect with you.
+The key to a good profile is to make it rich in your industry’s keywords, keep a constant stream of conversation with relevant media posts while joining and participating in appropriate groups.
+This builds your digital profile, positions you as a subject matter expert and leader, and makes people want to connect with you.

 If your online networking skills are strong, take them to the public arena and test out your in-person networking chops.
 By living your personal brand at conferences, presenting at events, taking part in panels, and supporting your favourite causes, you will benefit from exposure.
 In turn, you will distinguish yourself from the others as a leader in the industry.